 First piece of advice — never trust the weather in Vermont, especially in the spring and fall.
 A spring camping trip can be sweet and sunny, or it can be a lesson in perseverance, as you suffer through rain, fog, and often snow.

 We eased onto the dirt driveway at Stony Pond Farm just as the clouds were breaking up and the sun was going down.
-Tyler, the Stony Pond farmer, came out to greet us and give us directions to our cabin.
+Tyler, the Stony Pond farmer, came out to greet us and give us directions to our mountain cabin.
 We chatted a bit, but the sun was sinking fast, and Tyler had to be up at 4 am the next day for the Burlington Farmers’ Market.
 Eric hopped back in the car to follow the winding driveway into the woods, and I meandered along on foot with my camera.

 Tip: Mountain Cabin is on an organic meat and dairy farm.
 Be sure to pop over to the barn to pick up some steaks or burgers for your dining pleasure.
 You can thank me later.